Skip to content

 The ranking score for Express Entry is based on the Comprehensive Ranking System (CRS) and is out of 1,200 points.
 Candidates can improve their rank by taking steps to improve their CRS score.
 The higher a candidate’s CRS score, the higher the likelihood they will receive an Express Entry Invitation to Apply (ITA),

 The CRS score is used as a cut-off point in Express Entry draws.
 It is designed to project an Express Entry applicant’s likelihood of being economically successful in Canada.
-It ranks different candidates based on their career and educational history, language skills, and whether they have already received a qualifying job offer or provincial nomination in Canada, among other factors.
+It ranks different candidates based on their career and educational history, language skills, among other factors.

-Candidates can receive additional points if they have a valid job offer from a Canadian employer, or if they’ve received a provincial nomination, or for a few other factors.
+Up until Spring 2025, candidates can receive additional points if they have a valid job offer from a Canadian employer.
+Candidates can also get 600 additional points if they’ve received a provincial nomination.

 Express Entry Eligibility and CRS Calculator